laravel/docs/broadcasting.md

 <a name="listening-for-event-broadcasts"></a>
 #### Listening For Event Broadcasts

 Next, all that remains is to listen for the event in our JavaScript application.
 We can do this using Laravel Echo.
 First, we'll use the `private` method to subscribe to the private channel.
-Then, we may use the `listen` method to listen for the `ShippingStatusUpdated` event.
+Then, we may use the `listen` method to listen for the `OrderShipmentStatusUpdated` event.
 By default, all of the event's public properties will be included on the broadcast event:

     Echo.private(`order.${orderId}`)
         .listen('OrderShipmentStatusUpdated', (e) => {